vscode-doc-jp/Docs/nodejs/nodejs-tutorial.md

 >**Note:** If you've been using the VS Code integrated terminal to install the Express generator and scaffold the app, you can open the `myExpressApp` folder from your running VS Code instance with the **File** > **Open Folder...** command.

-The [Node.js](https://nodejs.org/api/) and [Express](http://expressjs.com/api.html) documentation does a great job explaining how to build rich applications using the platform and framework.
+The [Node.js](https://nodejs.org/api/) and [Express](https://expressjs.com/api.html) documentation does a great job explaining how to build rich applications using the platform and framework.
 Visual Studio Code will make you more productive developing these types of applications by providing great code editing and navigation experiences.

 Open the file `app.js` and hover over the Node.js global object `__dirname`.
 Notice how VS Code understands what `__dirname` is.
 Even more interesting, you can get full IntelliSense against the Node.js framework.
 For example, you can require `http` and get full IntelliSense against the `http` class as you type in Visual Studio Code.

 ![http IntelliSense](images/nodejs/intellisense.png)

-VS Code uses TypeScript Type Declaration (typings) files (for example `node.d.ts`) to provide metadata to VS Code about the JavaScript based frameworks you are consuming in your application.
-Type Declaration files are written in TypeScript so they can express the data types of parameters and functions, allowing VS Code to provide a rich IntelliSense experience.
-Thanks to a feature called `Automatic Typing Acquisition`, you do not have to worry about downloading these Type Declaration files, VS Code will install them automatically for you.
+VS Code uses TypeScript type declaration (typings) files (for example `node.d.ts`) to provide metadata to VS Code about the JavaScript based frameworks you are consuming in your application.
+Type declaration files are written in TypeScript so they can express the data types of parameters and functions, allowing VS Code to provide a rich IntelliSense experience.
+Thanks to a feature called `Automatic Typing Acquisition`, you do not have to worry about downloading these type declaration files, VS Code will install them automatically for you.

 You can also write code that references modules in other files.
 For example, in `app.js` we require the `./routes/index` module, which exports an `Express.Router` class.
-If you bring up IntelliSense on `routes`, you can see the shape of the `Router` class.
+If you bring up IntelliSense on `index`, you can see the shape of the `Router` class.

 ![Express.Router IntelliSense](images/nodejs/moduleintellisense.png)